varshithchilagani/Event-Driven-Snowflake-Data-Pipeline/README.md

 ## 📝 SQL Logic (in Snowflake)

-- Create stage using S3
+- Create a stage using S3
 - Auto-create table using `INFER_SCHEMA`
 - Load data using `COPY INTO`
 - Create summary tables: